wlater/TSP-Cup/README.md

 ### Implementation of a metaheuristic

-A metaheuristic implemented was a GRASP technique, found in the class [GRASP] (https://github.com/wlater/TSP-Cup/blob/master/src/Heuristicas/GRASP.java).
+A metaheuristic implemented was a GRASP technique, found in the class [GRASP](https://github.com/wlater/TSP-Cup/blob/master/src/Heuristicas/GRASP.java).
 It receives:

 - An adjacency matrix: Identifies the distance value between the vertices / nodes